What Is The Difference Between Complete And Incomplete Combustion

 CH4 + 2O2 → CO2 + 2H2O

 In this reaction, all the carbon atoms in the methane molecule are converted to carbon dioxide, and all the hydrogen atoms are converted to water.
-The energy released during this process is maximized, representing the full potential of the fuel.
+In practice, the energy released during this process is maximized, representing the full potential of the fuel.
 Complete combustion is characterized by a clean-burning flame, typically blue in color, and minimal production of harmful byproducts.

 Incomplete Combustion: This occurs when the supply of oxygen is limited, preventing the fuel from fully reacting.
 In this scenario, some of the carbon atoms do not fully oxidize to carbon dioxide.
 Instead, they form carbon monoxide (CO), a highly poisonous gas, or remain as solid carbon particles (soot).
 The balanced chemical equation for incomplete combustion is more complex and can vary depending on the degree of oxygen deprivation.
 For example: